Stuart Forster, a North East England professional photographer, discusses wildlife and nature photography in Costa Rica.

-Fruit is laid out on a bird table near to the Selva Verde’s dining area.
+Fruit is laid out on a bird table near the Selva Verde’s dining area.
 The approach of a variegated squirrel scared away the birds for a short while.

 Cheekily, the squirrel began munching on the fruit.

-I also went whitewater rafting and ziplining while based at the lodge.
+Also, I went whitewater rafting and ziplining while based at the lodge.
 I came within a couple of metres from a sloth while ziplining but, unfortunately, was unable to operate my camera while hanging from the wire.
 I made up for that later by photographing a green iguana in a tree close to the lodge.